master8848/Express-cli/README.md

 pnpm i
 pnpm run dev

-npm install -g . (in a second terminal - this will then make kirimase available across your machine using "kirimase *command*")
+npm install -g . (in a second terminal - this will then make sksn available across your machine using "sksn *command*")
 ```

 ## License